colinleroy/cc65-wiki/Before-the-next-release.md

     * the detected shell should not imply the target system
     * cross-compile should not imply the target system
     * it should be possible to override any autodetected behaviour

+ETA: We really don't know.
+One way to speed up the process is [contributing](Contributing.md) to the CC65 project :)